Anti-Inflammatory Diet Plan →

 Spicy Mix-ins:

 • 2 long red chilies, thinly sliced – remove seeds if you prefer less spicy (see notes for substitutes).
-Save 3- 4 tbsp of sliced chilies for garnishing.
+Save 3- 4 tablespoon of sliced chilies for garnishing.

 • 3 garlic cloves